On the behavior of $F$-signatures, splitting primes, and test modules under finite covers: Introduction

 Suppose that $(R,\sC)$ is $F$-pure, so $R/\sp(R,\sC)$ is a simple Cartier module under the induced action of $\sC$.
 To $(R,\sC)$ we associate a number $r(R,\sC) \in (0,1]$ measuring such $F$-regularity.
 This number is called the \emph{splitting ratio} of $(R,\sC)$ and the larger it is the ``milder'' the singularities of the $F$-regular pair $(R/\sp(R,\sC),\sC)$ are.
 When $\sp(R,\sC)=0$, the splitting ratio becomes the $F$-\emph{signature} of $(R,\sC)$ and is denoted by $s(R,\sC)$.

-Let $f\: \Spec S \to \Spec R$ be a dominant finite morphism.
+Let $f\: \Spec S \to \Spec R$ be a finite cover, \ie a dominant finite morphism (between $F$-finite and noetherian schemes).
 How does the $F$-regularity of $(M,\sC)$ pull-back along $f$?
 Following \cite{BlickleStablerFunctorialTestModules}, we see that a precise, natural way to formulate this question is: How does the $F$-regularity of $(M,\sC)$ and $(f^!M, f^*\sC)$ compare to each other?
 See \autoref{sec.Preliminaries} for details on how this Cartier-theoretic pullback is defined.
-Using Grothendieck duality for $f$, we can answer those in a straightforward fashion:
+Our main result in this direction is the following:

+\begin{theoremA*}[\autoref{theo.TraceTauSurjective}] Let $f\: \Spec S \to \Spec R$ be a finite cover between $F$-finite noetherian schemes.
+Let $\sC$ be a Cartier $R$-algebra and $M$ be a Cartier $\sC$-module.
+Then,